toniebox-reverse-engineering/teddycloud_web/README.md

 You'll need to allow CORS for your teddyCloud instance used for development.
 The easisiest variant is to set `CORS Allow-Originⓘ` to `*`.

 ### NPM Enviroment file '.env'
-Please place an enviroment file '.env' in the teddycloud_web directory.
+Please place an enviroment file '.env.development.local' in the teddycloud_web directory.
 ```
 REACT_APP_TEDDYCLOUD_API_URL=http://<teddycloud-ip>
 REACT_APP_TEDDYCLOUD_WEB_BASE=/web
 ```

+### Install dotenv
+Debian: `sudo apt install python3-dotenv-cli`

 ### Start NPM / teddyCloud
-Use `npm start` to start the NPM server in development mode.
+Use `./start_dev.sh` to start the NPM server in development mode.
 Be patient, it may take a while.
 Be sure your teddyCloud instance is also running.